 What is the remortgage process in the UK?

-Remortgaging in the Uk is rather straightforward.
+Remortgaging in the Uk is a rather straightforward process.

 First of all, you will need to analyse if you have enough equity in your current mortgage and if your mortgage affordability at the moment will make you eligible for remortgage products which are currently in the market.